Program and admission FAQs

 How do I add updated documents to my application?

 Once the application is submitted you will not be able to make changes.
-If you need to update a document, please send it to the Graduate Advisor, Sarah Dohm (email@example.com), to replace documents in your application.
+If you need to update a document, please send it to the ECE Graduate Program (email@example.com) to replace documents in your application.

 I will be applying before my current degree is complete.
 Should I update my application with a new transcript when I receive more grades?